joshua-m-david/jerichoencryption/README.md

 - Allow different groups to communicate in the chat interface rather than separate tabs & folder locations. (future)
 - Use IndexedDB for larger local storage and capacity to handle multiple groups in one app. (future)
 - Optimise code so all CPU intensive processing is done inside HTML5 web workers and parallelised if they have more than 2 cores. (future)
-- Use ES6+ language syntax with const/let, async/await etc. (future)
+- Convert existing code to use ES6+ language syntax with const/let, async/await etc. (future)
 - Remove jQuery reliance and just use vanilla JS. (future)
 - Add sources / links to libraries (if necessary host myself). (future)
 - Move or clone code base to GitLab or other provider (after Microsoft takeover of GitHub). (future)